This article explains how to create a fixed-date maintenance plan, set its frequency, and configure automatic task generation.

 - Plans: Starter, Premium, On demand

-A maintenance plan can be created from the maintenance plans search page or directly from the equipment for which you wish to create the plan.
+- or directly from the equipment for which you want to create it.

 Creating a maintenance plan involves three steps: